DragonetMC/DragonProxy/README.md

  - [snapshots](https://ci.codemc.org/job/DragonetMC/job/DragonProxy/lastSuccessfulBuild/artifact/proxy/target/)(take first jar) : developments builds, unstable, latest features

 ## Compiling
 You will need Java 8 JDK.
-You can download this from oracle's website or from your operating systems package manager.
+You can download this from Oracle's website or from your operating systems package manager.

 You will also need Maven, which you can download from [here](http://maven.apache.org/download.cgi).
 Then make sure maven is in your `PATH` (theres plenty of tutorials online).